3. Providers

 per-request cost); pick a pro/preview model via /model when needed.

 For sustained heavy use, prefer the Vertex AI provider (next section) — it uses quota-based limits on your own GCP project instead of the consumer rate window.
-Also note Google is deprecating the consumer Code Assist endpoint for free/Pro/Ultra accounts on ~June 18, 2026 (migrating to "Antigravity"), so Vertex is the more durable choice.
+Google has migrated the consumer Code Assist endpoint for free/Pro/Ultra accounts to "Antigravity" (as of ~June 2026), so Vertex is the more durable and reliable choice.

 Ollama & Local Models